 - Blood clots

-If you are either pregnant or planning to become pregnant, tell your doctor before having cardiac catheterization performed.
+If you are pregnant or planning to become pregnant, tell your doctor before having the procedure.

 How you prepare

 Cardiac catheterization is usually performed in the hospital.
 The test requires some preparations.
 Before your test:

 Don't eat or drink anything for at least 6 hours before your test, or as directed by your doctor.
 Having food or drink in your stomach can increase your risk of complications from anesthesia.
 Ask your doctor or nurse if you should take your medications with a small amount of water.